Limbic Templates: How to Change Deep Patterns

 • You meet someone who is a role model for you.
 As you watch them and interact with them, you are studying who they are.
 On a physiological level you are “downloading” their limbic templates and making them your own.

-• You are anxious and insecure in relationships, but you manage to meet someone who is happy and secure.
+• You are anxious and insecure in relationships, but you meet someone who is happy and secure.
 They are patient with you, and you are willing to learn how to trust, and you relax and begin to feel secure too.

 • You aren’t very confident, but you join a work team where everyone is supportive, friendly, and tightly connected.
 As you become one of the group, you bask in the positive feedback and camaraderie Over time, you absorb the positivity until it’s a part of you.

-You can also consciously seek out these experiences, and accelerate the process using mindfulness.
-Look for role models.
-Hang out with the healthiest friends, co-workers, and couples you know and notice how they relate to others.
-Form a group of supportive friends and meet regularly.
-Work with a coach or a therapist who can help you identify your limbic patterns and practice new ways of relating.
+• Work with a coach or a therapist who can help you identify your limbic patterns and practice new ways of relating.
 (I recommend Hakomi therapy and Presence-Based Coaching).

-It’s important to note that you have to be willing to absorb these new limbic templates.
 A person could easily join a great work team and bring their pessimism or helplessness with them and not change at all.
-You have to be willing to be influenced by your new experiences or you aren’t going to learn any new ways of being.
-There must be a willingness and a seeking of new experiences with an intention to learn and grow.
+You have to be willing to be influenced by your new experiences and give up your old ideas of how the world is.
+You also have to genuinely feel safe, not just think you “should” feel safe.

-Design new limbic experiences and practice them.
+You can design new limbic experiences and practice them.

-Let’s say you have a hard time saying no, or anticipating hearing no. You do all kinds of relational gymnastics to try to figure out what someone is willing to do without asking them, because you have a limbic template that says that “No” is scary.
+Let’s say you have a hard time saying no, or anticipating hearing no. You have some kind of limbic template that says that “no” = danger.

 You can design an exercise to work with this.
 Find someone who is willing, and practice saying no to each other.
-Ask for something, anything, and the only rule is the other person has to say no. Can I borrow your pen?
-No. Will you give me a hug?
-No. And then breathe and realize it’s OK.
-Nobody died.
-Spend 30 seconds taking that in.
+Ask for something, and the only rule is the other person has to say no.

-That last part is important.
-When you do the exercise, do it with mindfulness.
+This mindfulness and intentionality part is crucial.
 Really notice what is going on in your body as you do it.
-Breathe.
-Take in the experience.
 This updates your neural circuitry.
-Practicing with mindfulness will actually make saying no easy and natural in the future.
-It’s phenomenal how much you can change when you start doing this work.
+Practicing with mindfulness will integrate the experience, so you saying no becomes easy and natural in the future.

 Mindfulness = magic.